 La Cabala is one of Rome’s most interesting clubs to observe as a foreigner.
 If it is your first time in Rome, and the indoor clubs are open, then go to La Cabala at Osteria dell’Orso, just off of Via Zanardelli near Piazza Navona.
 There are hotter clubs around but this has a unique concoction of elements.

 It is contained within beautiful antique Roman architecture.
 There are multiple floors: the top floor is young and hip with beautiful impeccably dressed people dancing to the DJ’s hot beats; the middle level is one of Rome’s top restaurants, which is usually closing when the club opens; the ground floor is the piano bar which is frequented by many Italian celebrities, politicians and random aging starlets.
 This bottom floor presents a window into the Italian culture like no other window around.
-You see people well into their 60s, fashionably dressed, singing along to their favorite Italian hits of all time, while their descendants aged 17-35 are upstairs grinding on the dance floor.
+You see people well into their 60s, fashionably dressed, singing along to their favorite Italian hits of yesteryear, while their descendants aged 17-35 are upstairs grinding on the dance floor.

 It is a unique spectacle, especially in the wee hours when the crowds mix and mingle.
-The younger under 35 crowd heads to the piano bar to cool off as the over 50 crowd heads upstairs to get their groove on.
+The younger, under 35 crowd heads to the piano bar to cool off as the over 50 crowd heads upstairs to get their groove on.
 It is quite funny to observe and everyone of all ages will find something appealing until it just turns downright humorous that you just cannot help but to rudely stare.
 La Cabala is very upscale, so you must dress to impress.

 Hot, hot, sizzling HOT!